Approximate full conformal prediction in an RKHS: Designing an approximation from a very smooth loss-function

 \begin{assumption} There exists a constant $\xi_{\ell} \in \paren{0, \infty}$ such that, for every $y \in \mathcal{Y}$,

 \end{assumption} This assumption is equivalent to requiring that the second-order derivative $ u \mapsto \partial_2^2 \ell(y,u)$ is $\xi_\ell$-Lipschitz continuous, for every $y\in\mathcal{Y}$.
-For instance, it holds true for the three loss functions listed at the end of Section~\ref{sec.predictor} (see Appendix~\ref{sec.example.loss.function} for the detailed calculations): \begin{enumerate} \item Lemma~\ref{lm.logcosh.d3} establishes that this holds with $\xi_{\ell} = \frac{1}{a^2}$ for the \textit{logcosh loss} function, and \item Lemma~\ref{lm.pseudo.huber.d3} proves that this holds with $\xi_{\ell} = \frac{1}{a} \frac{3}{2} \paren{\frac{4}{5}}^{5/2}$ for the \textit{pseudo-Huber loss} function, and \item Lemma~\ref{lm.smooth.pinball.d3} settles that this holds with $\xi_{\ell} = \frac{1}{a^2} \frac{5 + 3\sqrt{3}}{\paren{\sqrt{3}+3}^3}$ for the \textit{smoothed pinball loss} function. \end{enumerate} As the values of $a \in \paren{0, +\infty}$ becomes smaller, the bounds worsen.
-This is consistent with the fact that the smaller the parameter $a$, the less smooth the corresponding loss functions introduced at the end of Section~\ref{sec.predictor}.
-Coming back to the present context, let us mention that our analysis of the predictor approximation quality involves applying the second-order mean-value theorem to the function $v \mapsto \hat{f}_{\lambda}\paren{v; \cdot}$.
-Then \eqref{asm.loss_bounded_d3} is key to uniformly upper bound the third-order differential of the weighted regularized empirical risk function that appears in the expression of the second-order differential of the function $v \mapsto \hat{f}_{\lambda}\paren{v; \cdot}$.
+For instance, it holds true for the three loss-functions listed at the end of Section~\ref{sec.predictor} (see Appendix~\ref{sec.example.loss.function} for the detailed calculations): \begin{enumerate} \item Lemma~\ref{lm.logcosh.d3} establishes that this holds with $\xi_{\ell} = \frac{1}{a^2}$ for the \textit{logcosh loss-function} function, and \item Lemma~\ref{lm.pseudo.huber.d3} proves that this holds with $\xi_{\ell} = \frac{1}{a} \frac{3}{2} \paren{\frac{4}{5}}^{5/2}$ for the \textit{pseudo-Huber loss-function} function, and \item Lemma~\ref{lm.smooth.pinball.d3} settles that this holds with $\xi_{\ell} = \frac{1}{a^2} \frac{5 + 3\sqrt{3}}{\paren{\sqrt{3}+3}^3}$ for the \textit{smoothed pinball loss-function} function. \end{enumerate} As the values of $a \in \paren{0, +\infty}$ becomes smaller, the bounds worsen.
+This is consistent with the fact that the smaller the parameter $a$, the less smooth the corresponding loss-functions introduced at the end of Section~\ref{sec.predictor}.
+Coming back to the present context, let us mention that our analysis of the predictor approximation quality involves applying the second-order mean-value theorem to the function $v \mapsto \hat{f}_{\lambda}\paren{v; \bullet}$.
+Then \eqref{asm.loss_bounded_d3} is key to uniformly upper-bound the third-order differential of the weighted regularized empirical-risk function that appears in the expression of the second-order differential of the function $v \mapsto \hat{f}_{\lambda}\paren{v; \bullet}$.
 Let us emphasize that this assumption is not new when analyzing theoretical properties of optimization algorithms.
 For instance, \citet[in Theorem 3.5]{nocedalNumericalOptimization2006} used this assumption to prove convergence results for Newton's method.
 This is also related to self-concordance property \citep{nesterov1994interior}, where the third derivative is bounded from above using the second derivative.
-In fact, if the loss function is self-concordant and $\beta_{2; \ell}$-smooth, then it fulfills the above assumption.
+In fact, if the loss-function is self-concordant and $\beta_{2; \ell}$-smooth, then it fulfills the above assumption.